 This article will discuss the SAMR model as an EdTech integration tool.
-The utility of the SAMR model in EdTech, the framework’s benefits and drawbacks, as well as SAMR model examples are included in the discussion.
+It will also have the SAMR model explained, and defined.
+The utility of the SAMR model in EdTech, the framework's benefits and drawbacks, as well as SAMR examples, are included in the discussion.

-As defined by its proponent Dr. Reuben Puentedura (2014), the SAMR model is a tool that helps teachers think about how and why they use technology in teaching, and how technology can help them evolve pedagogically.
+So, what is SAMR model?
+As defined by the SAMR model proponent Dr. Reuben Puentedura (2014), the SAMR model will help teachers think about how and why they use technology in teaching, and how technology can help them evolve pedagogically.
 The SAMR model stands for substitution (S), augmentation (A), modification (M), and redefinition (R).
 The framework presents four ways in which technology can be integrated into teaching.

 With substitution, technology acts as a simple substitute to classroom tools delivering no functional change.
 With augmentation, technology is used to improve learning activities.
 With modification, the use of technology brings significant redesign to instruction, while with redefinition, the use of technology completely alters the traditional way of instruction.

 Substitution and augmentation are grouped as 'enhancement' tools, while modification and redefinition are considered as 'transformation' tools.
 Puentedura’s framework has substitution at the lowest level and redefinition at the highest level.
 For educators that are more familiar with Bloom’s Taxonomy, the substitution and augmentation methods are typically equated with the first three levels of Bloom’s framework (knowledge, comprehension, and application), while modification and redefinition are perceived as on the same level as the upper three of Bloom's learning stages (analysis, synthesis, and evaluation).

 With the SAMR model, Puentedura suggests that as teachers reflect on integrating technology with the learning experience, they often have questions on how they can effectively use technology.
 Again, Puentedura pictures these questions in levels like that of the SAMR framework.